Cymptom-Research/QA_candidate_task/README.md

 ### Task

-1) Take a look at the calculator class in `calc.py`.
-Now, look at the test for that class in `test_calc.py`. look at the test file there, can you fill in the purpose of the last two tests?
+1) Check out the calculator class in `calc.py`.
+In `test_calc.py`, you'll find the tests for that class.
+Fill in a comment the purpose of the last two tests.
 2) Now try to run the test with pytest.
 What happened?
-Can you fix the test so it will pass?
+Correct the test so that it passes.
-3) can you add tests for the rest of the calculator functions?
+3) Add tests for the remaining calculator functions.
-5) Take a look at the counter function in `counter.py`.
-What does it do? can you update the docstring for that function to have the correct explanation?
+4) Check out the counter function in `counter.py`.
+What does it do?
+Update the docstring for that function to have the correct explanation.
-6) Take a look at `test_counter.py`.
+5) Take a look at `test_counter.py`.
 Can you add a few tests for `counter.py` there?

 ## Assignment Submission